-Spinal disc bulge can also cause IVF stenosis.
+A spinal disc bulge can also cause IVF stenosis.
 Oftentimes a disc bulge can protrude laterally influencing the nerve that exits the IVF causing pressure and interference to its function.
-Traditional approaches to disc bulge are physical therapy, anti-inflammatory medication and surgical intervention.
+Traditional approaches to disc bulge are physical therapy, anti-inflammatory medication, and surgical intervention.
 Below we will discuss a little-known technique that can address all of these mechanisms that influence spinal stenosis.

 Your Neck and Spinal Stenosis

-The upper cervical spine (upper neck) houses the brain-stem.
-This area of the nervous system is paramount to almost all body function including postural muscle tone.
+The upper cervical spine (upper neck) houses the brainstem.
+This area of the nervous system is paramount to almost all body functions including postural muscle tone.
 When neck injury occurs, structural misalignment can happen between the head and neck causing irritation to the postural centers in the brain stem.
-As a result, one shoulder become higher than the other, one pelvis higher than the other, and most commonly the head projects forward off of its normal axis resting over the shoulders.
+As a result, one shoulder becomes higher than the other, one pelvis higher than the other, and most commonly the head projects forward off of its normal axis resting over the shoulders.
 As a result, the normal spinal curves become altered and the intervertebral foramen can become compromised.
-If this postural imbalance stays uncorrected the body will attempt to stabilize the imbalances by a laying down more bone where the spine is being stressed due to the postural fault.
-Also discs throughout the spine can become bulged due to increased loads on them due to the loss of postural balance.
+If this postural imbalance stays uncorrected the body will attempt to stabilize the imbalances by laying down more bone where the spine is being stressed due to the postural fault.
+Also, discs throughout the spine can become bulged due to increased loads on them due to the loss of postural balance.

 As you see when the neck is injured there is a chain reaction throughout the entire spine that can result in stenosis in all of the areas we have discussed in the first section of this article.
 There are times when the degenerative process has proceeded to the point where surgery is necessary however in our Georgia Upper Cervical Chiropractic offices we have found if caught in time most stenosis problems can be corrected by correcting the underlying cause – brain-stem interference due to a prior neck injury.